ninibean/comp-494-project/README.md

 ## Goals
 * Develop a deeper understanding of web development
 * Develop my HTML, CSS, and Javascript skills
-* Learn about React, a popular tool, and library used for web development
+* Learn about React, a popular tool and library used for web development
-* Create visually appealing webpages
+* Gain an understanding of the foundations of UI design

 ## UI Prototype
 To see my progress on the user interface, please click here: https://www.figma.com/proto/PTUqaNz2nmfsCdjSWmm4F8/Office-Hours-Hub?node-id=9%3A49843&scaling=min-zoom